m-barthelemy/vapor-queues-fluent-driver/README.md

 > Sqlite will only work if you have a custom, very low number of Queues workers (1-2), which makes it useless except for testing purposes

 > Postgres: The 0.3.8 release of this package supports any current Vapor4 Fluent and `fluent-postgres-driver` release.
 >  The 1.0.0-rc.1 release relies on some recently added features in `sql-kit` and `postgres-kit` >= 2.1.0.
-If you use Postgres, until `fluent-postgres-driver` is updated to require an updated release of `postgres-kit`, **you need to add the following to your Vapor project**: `.package(url: "https://github.com/vapor/postgres-kit.git", from: "2.1.0"),`
+If you use Postgres, until `fluent-postgres-driver` is updated to require an updated release of `postgres-kit`, **make sure you use a release of postgres-kit that is at least 2.1.0**

 &nbsp;